Negawisp/1semC/README.md

   5) Akinator game
   6) Differentiator

-You can go to Binary translator repository to see
+You can go to 'Binary translator' repository to see assembler, CPU emulator and compiler projects.
-  7) Assembler
-  8) CPU
-  9) Compiler